TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_b_response.md

 > effectively improve MOOCs at a large scale.

 We agree with this assessment---there is still a gap that exists between this method and the extraction of actionable knowledge.
-We will make an effort to more clearly point this out in the work, and discuss briefly how this might be addressed by future work.
+We have made an effort to more clearly point this out in the work (specifically in our limitations section), and discuss briefly how this might be addressed by future work.

 > 7. Does the title of this paper clearly and sufficiently reflect its
 >         contents?